 "Nonetheless, the bankers are convinced they can succeed in the restaurant business."

-"Nonetheless, we are going to the Food Costing forum."
+"Nonetheless, we are going to implement safety procedures."